grpc/grpc.github.io/docs/quickstarts/csharp-quickstart.md

 **Windows**

 - Open Visual Studio and start a new project/solution.
 - Add NuGet package `Grpc` as a dependency (Project options -> Manage NuGet Packages).
+(Make sure to check the box to "Include prerelease" to get the pre-release version).
   That will also pull all the transitive dependencies (including the gRPC native library that gRPC C# is using internally).